Aftermoon-dev/IndianPoker/README.md

 Indian Poker Game with Computer for Android

 ## Algorithm
- * Greedy Algorithm : Based on the opponent's card, calculate the probability that the card I have will win or lose and decide how to bet.
+ * Dynamic Programming & Greedy Algorithm
+    - Based on the opponent's card, calculate the probability that the card I have will win or lose and decide how to bet.

 ## Developer
 2020-2 Gachon Univ.
 Dept. of Software Algorithm Class #004 - Team #8